 A:To find out if your medicine is covered, check Drug Cost and Coverage.
 Fill in the requested information about the medicine and dosage and you’ll receive a message telling you whether or not your medicine is covered and what your copay amount will be.
 You’ll also find out if there is a generic or a preferred medicine available that can help save you money.

-Q:How do I order a refill on my long-term (maintenance) medicine?
+Q:How do I order a refill for my long-term medication?

 Q:How do I order a new mail service prescription?

 Q:How do I find out the status of my mail service prescription order?

 Q:Can I get my prescriptions filled at my local pharmacy?